Orange County, CA · Charleston, SC

 AfterAfter cleaning — healthy clean teeth

-Real patientOne visit
+Real patientOne visit · no anesthesia

 BeforeBefore cleaning — inflamed gums and tartar